cellsjs/pisco-functional-tests/README.md

   });
 });
 ```
-It tests the ability of get from the input the param **paramInquire** with the value **inquirerInput** The configuration of this step:
+It tests the ability of get from the input the param **paramInquire** with the value **"inquirerInput"** The configuration of this step:

 ```javascript
 {